ojcharles/WeightedLD/README.md

 calculate weighted LD
+    by sequence number, not weight contribution
         Identify Major base //should be limited to 0-3, only in an extreme case of 5 equal bases with  ambigious only in acgt will this error
         Identify dominant Minor base 0-4
     Identify ambigous bases
     remove sequences from calculation that are ambiguous, or (not in Major & dominant Minor).  union of pairwise sites calculate predicted PA, Pa, QB, Qb from real allele fractions